ARTICLES

 3. Sakaimachi Street

-As you walk along Sakaimachi Street, a famous tourist spot in Otaru, the first thing that catches your eye is the retro lineup of the "Otaru Orgel Doh Sakaimachi Store (Former Iwanaga Clock Shop)," "Rishiriya Minoya (Furoukan)," and "Kaimeiro (Former 113th National Bank)."
+As you walk along Sakaimachi Street, a famous tourist spot in Otaru, the first thing that catches your eye is the retro lineup of "Otaru Music Box Museum Sakaimachi Store (Former Iwanaga Clock Shop)," "Rishiriya Minoya (Furoukan)," and "Kaimeiro (Former 113th National Bank)."

-With the "Iwanaga Clock Shop" on the right and the "Former 113th National Bank" on the left, both designated as historic buildings by Otaru City, the "Furoukan" was apparently designed with its facade set back a step to harmonize the streetscape.
+With the "Iwanaga Clock Shop" on the right and the "Former 113th National Bank" on the left, both designated historic buildings by Otaru City, the "Furoukan" was designed with its facade set back one step to harmonize with the streetscape.

 Otaru Sakaimachi Street Shopping District Tourist Information Center